jackjwilliams/jackjwilliams.github.io/_posts/2016-06-29-securing-iis-8-5-sites-against-unwanted-visitors.md

 ```

 Log Level 9 is HIGHLY VERBOSE and will generate 100's of MB's in a short time for an active (or inactive) site.
 You can search this debug.log for the rule number "992211" to see lookups happening.

+Now the only abnormal activity I see is http://www.uptimerobot.com/ hitting every few minutes.
+I can deal with that (or I can easily block it).